nds-group/ran-updates/README.md

 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

 ---

-## Contact

-For questions about the dataset, please contact: antonio.boiano@polimi.it, nadezda.chukhno@networks.imdea.org, marco.fiore@networks.imdea.org

-For issues or contributions to this repository, please open a GitHub issue.